 - Seeing accounts and activity you don’t recognize on your credit report.

 Medical records contain your health information and personal information that can be used to commit identity theft.
-Make sure you’re taking proactive steps to protect your information and watching for signs that you’ve become a victim.
+Make sure you’re taking proactive steps to protect your identity and watching for signs that you’ve become a victim.